HallLabs/tracy_matdb/docs/calculators/qe.rst

 written into the QE controll file and needs to be broken up into subfields `control`, `system`, `electrons`, `ions`, `cell` `atomic_species`, `constraints`, `occupations`, `atomic_forces`.
 Valid entries within these subfields can be found in the QE `manual`_.
+The QE `input_data` section will also take the `tprnfor` and `tstress` fields, these two fields are optional and control wether or not QE calculates forces and stresses respectively.
+By default these values are set to `True`, however if you are not constructing a database that will be used to train an interatomic potential and do not want the forces and stresses calculated you may use these fields to disable those calculations.

 .. note:: The `cell_parameters`, `k_points`, and `atomic_positions`
           fields mentioned in the QE `manual`_ are not used because